analizo/analizo/INSTALL.md

 ## Running on Ubuntu 16.04

 As reported in this [issue](https://github.com/analizo/analizo/issues/149) Analizo __.deb__ package had some problems during installation on Ubuntu xenial versions.
-This problem is caused by an incompatible version of perl, which on xenial release is 5.22 and analizo runs just over 5.24 versions.
+This problem is caused by an incompatible version of perl.
 So, to workaround this follow those steps.

 1) Install [perlbrew](https://perlbrew.pl/).
 Perlbrew is a management tool to install diferent versions of perl without mixing out with your local enviroment.
 Install and check if the instalation was sucessufull:
 ```console